- When is the best time of day to see whales and dolphins?

-We randomly polled whales and dolphins and received a unanimous response.
+What is the best time for whale watching?
+In order to determine the best time to whale watch, we randomly polled whales and dolphins and received a unanimous response.
 There is no specific time!
-Dolphin, whales and all types of marine wildlife float, freestyle, glide, pose, dive, dip and zip by throughout the year, all day long.
+Dolphins, whales, and all types of marine wildlife float, freestyle, glide, pose, dive, dip and zip by throughout the year, all day long.
 Morning trips are calmer because there’s less wind, and disruptions in the water are easier to spot.
 But then again, later trips have the advantage of prior trip knowledge.
 So… it’s up to you!

 How far in advance should I check in?